casper-network/docs-archive/dapp/intro.md

 - Understand what CasperLabs is building
 - Learn how to build and operate applications on the platform
 - Learn how to set up the CasperLabs environment locally
+- Work with our Contracts API to access our Rust resources.
 - Learn how to create and test Smart Contracts with our Libraries
-- Work with our Contracts API to access our Rust resources.

 ## Background

 The motivation for our roadmap is inspired by feedback we are receiving from your recommendations.
 We hope you continue to provide your feedback as you embark on this journey with us -- we look forward to building a decentralized future together.

-## Coding Standards
+## Recommended Coding Standards

 [Coding Standards and Review](https://github.com/CasperLabs/CasperLabs/blob/v0.14.0/CONTRIBUTING.md/) cover best practices and recommendations following our coding standards, code reviews and publishing your code to our GitHub.